caraya/personal-blog/content/blog/working-with-monospace-fonts-fixing-an-annoying-bug.md

   }
 }

-// Calling code can now use the boolean result initFontCheck().then((isLoaded) => {
+// Calling code can use the boolean result initFontCheck().then((isLoaded) => {
   if (isLoaded) {
     console.log('Typography ready!');